Skip to main content

 • Strongly recommended

-• Cameras without autofocus may work but often require very precise distance
+• Cameras without autofocus can work but often require a very precise distance

 Frame rate